TheBIMsider/GHT/README.md

 | slope | Slope rating | 131 |
 | differential | Calculated differential | 10.4 |

+**⚠️ Important**: The "tees" column must be added as column D (after "course") for the app to work correctly.

 ## 🎯 Usage Tips

 - **Course Rating & Slope**: Find these on the course scorecard or website - they're essential for accurate handicap calculation
+- **Tees Information**: Record which tee boxes you played from (e.g., "Blue", "White", "Red", "Gold", "Black", "Mixed") for better tracking
 - **9-Hole Rounds**: Enter the actual 9-hole score and par; the app automatically doubles them for handicap purposes
 - **Course Types**:
   - Use "Regulation" for standard 18-hole courses (counts toward both handicaps)
   - Use "Executive" for shorter courses (counts only toward All Courses handicap)
   - Use "Practice" for casual rounds you don't want in either handicap
+- **Data Entry Errors**: Made a mistake?
+Simply delete the round and re-add it with correct information - it's faster and easier than trying to edit
 - **Dual Handicap System**:
   - "All Courses" includes every round type for overall performance tracking
   - "Regulation Only" provides your official handicap for tournament play
 - **Sorting**: Click any column header in the Round History table to sort your data - click again to reverse the order
 - **Visual Sort Indicators**: Look for ↑↓ arrows in column headers to see which column is currently sorted
+- **Table Navigation**: On laptops, the table is optimized to fit without scrolling.
+On mobile devices, swipe left/right to view all columns
 - **Data Backup**: Your data is automatically saved to Google Sheets, providing cloud backup and sync across devices

 ## 🔧 Customization